 Food tours are all the rage at the moment!
 And they are indeed quite a nice way to discover local gastronomy.
 And they are indeed quite a nice way to discover local gastronomy.

-Captain Ulysses recommends one food tour in Bruges in particular:
+Captain Ulysses recommends the following activities in particular:

 If your budget is a bit tight, the Captain recommends Hotel ‘t Putje: the rooms are a bit spartan but the staff are lovely and the hotel’s location is ideal.

 But if you want to treat yourself, you should definitely consider Heritage Hotel: it is both somptuous, intimate and welcoming, perfect for a luxurious stay in Bruges.